secretnodes/secretwiki/products/analytics/src/content/graphql-api/tutorials/use-graphql-create-widgets/index.md

 Use this workflow to build and test queries:

 * Install and configure the [GraphiQL](https://www.electronjs.org/apps/graphiql) app to authenticate to the Cloudflare Analytics GraphQL API.
 Cloudflare recommends token authentication.
 (See _[Configure an Analytics API token](/graphql-api/getting-started/authentication/api-token-auth/)_.)
 * Construct the queries in the GraphiQL.
-You can use the introspective documentation in the GraphQL client to explore the network-interconnect available.
+You can use the introspective documentation in the GraphQL client to explore the nodes available.
 For further information about queries, refer to  _[Querying basics](/graphql-api/getting-started/querying-basics/)_.
 * Test your queries by running them from GraphiQL or by passing them as the payload in a cURL request to the GraphQL API endpoint.
 * Use the queries in your application to provide data for your dashboard widgets.